 To inform the development of its 2013-2015 strategic plan, the Nebraska Arts Council (NAC) put two surveys into the field.
 Through its telephone survey of public opinion, NAC aimed to understand Nebraskans’ overall impressions of and participation in the arts.
 NAC, which sought feedback from citizens within and beyond the state’s arts communities, used an independent research firm to help compile questions and conduct the survey.
 The on-line constituent survey, meanwhile, was designed by NAC’s staff and board.
 The survey’s web based platform directed respondents to question sets based on their identity as either an artist, an arts organization staff/board member, or an arts educator.

-Every three years since 1995, the South Dakota Arts Council (SDAC) and South Dakotans for the Arts (SoDA) have partnered to conduct constituent research and strategic planning.
-In their 2014 constituent survey, which was deployed on-line, questions addressed the state of the arts and arts education in South Dakota.
-It also invited feedback on SDAC and SoDA programs and services.
+Every three years since 1995, the South Dakota Arts Council (SDAC) and Arts South Dakota (ASD) have partnered to conduct constituent research and strategic planning.
+In their 2017 constituent survey, which was deployed online, questions addressed the state of the arts and arts education in South Dakota.
+It also invited feedback on SDAC and ASD programs and services.
 The goal was to identify priorities for strategic planning.
 To facilitate trend spotting, the survey recycled key questions from previous surveys about the strength of arts organizations, the health of artist businesses, and perceptions of arts education.
-The consultant that helped SDAC and SoDA develop the survey also prepared a summary report of the survey’s results.
+The consultant that helped SDAC and ASD develop the survey also prepared a summary report of the survey’s results.

 As part of the planning process for its 2014-2019 strategic plan, the Tennessee Arts Commission (TAC) conducted this survey to explore the state’s arts environment.
 TAC was keen to understand perceptions about the arts as well as constituent satisfaction with TAC programs, services and activities.
 This input informed how TAC determined priorities for its strategic plan.
 A consultant assisted TAC in developing questions, conducting statistical analysis and segmenting survey respondents based on similarity of answers to key questions, yielding groups such as “happy campers,” “TAC-appreciative struggling arts groups” and “besieged and challenged.”
 The consultant’s survey results report is rigorous in identifying which quantitative results are statistically significant.
 TAC, meanwhile, handled survey distribution and analysis of the open-ended questions.